tborychowski/myreader/README.md

 MyReader
 =======

 A lightweight RSS reader & aggregator.

-Utilizes [SimplePie](http://simplepie.org) library to aggregate your feeds and presents them with a beautiful UI.
+Utilizes [SimplePie](http://simplepie.org) to aggregate your feeds and presents them in a beautiful UI.

 ### Features
 - extremely lightweight (takes only 3.3MB on disc (prod. version) including external libraries, excluding DB)